 Skip to main content

-In the traditional religious context, grace and mercy are often thought of as divine favours — blessings given by a God who judges from afar.
-But for those familiar with the teachings of Neville Goddard, these words take on a radically different, and deeply empowering, meaning.
-They become principles of inner transformation, tools of spiritual alchemy within the human imagination.
+In the traditional religious context, grace and mercy are often thought of as divine favours — blessings given by a God who judges from afar (a projection of natural men's association with imagination).
+But for those familiar with the teachings of Neville Goddard, these words take on a different, and deeply empowering, meaning.
+They become practical principles of inner transformation, tools of spiritual alchemy within the human imagination.

 Grace: The Gift of Assumption